Skip to content

 Triggers:

-• the oxygen level is below 5 mg/L
+• dissolved oxygen level is below 5 mg/L

 • Destratify pools and improve water quality (increase oxygen levels) along the river in reach 4, ensuring there is adequate oxygen to support aquatic animals (such as native fish and platypus)